 A billion people use Instagram every month, with 200 million users visiting at least one business profile daily.
 Brands often track engagement success through Instagram likes — the more likes, the more power or influence an account supposedly has — but recently, Instagram has been testing hiding the number of likes displayed.
 This test has been implemented for users in Canada, Australia, Brazil, Ireland, Italy, Japan, and New Zealand, and for select U.S. users, and it's showing that companies need to set goals well beyond how many likes there are on each post.

 If your account is part of the Instagram test, you cannot immediately see how many likes a person or a company received on a post.
 Instead, it will show one account that liked a photo or video followed by the phrase “and others.”
 When you click on “and others” you can view all the other accounts that have liked the post – you just can’t view the exact number unless you count.
-However, business and personal Instagram accounts will still be able to see how many likes they received within their own platform – their followers won’t.
+Business and personal Instagram accounts will still be able to see how many likes they received within their own platform — but their followers won’t.

-The reason behind this test and potential permanent change comes from the detrimental impact that likes can have on a users’ mental health.
+The reason behind this test and potential permanent change comes from the detrimental impact that likes can have on users’ mental health.
 Taking away the number of likes removes immense pressure from users looking for that digital validation.